INSTALLATION OF 12''X12'' TILES

 For specific installation instructions, please see below.

-· Mirth Studio Tiles can be installed above-grade, on-grade or below-grade
+· Our Tiles can be installed as a floating solution over existing floors or glued down above-grade, on-grade or below grade

 · All sub-floors must be level and clean.